 Welcome To Elm Hollow Farm!

-Elm Hollow Farm is an eco-friendly small family farm breeding high quality AHCA-registered Highland Cattle for breeding stock and show.
-We have undergone a major transition in 2019 both in our physical facility and in our foundation breeding stock.
+Elm Hollow Farm is an eco-friendly small family farm breeding high quality AHCA-registered pure-bred Highland Cattle for breeding stock and show.

 Please sign up for our newsletter to receive farm news, healthy living tips, and our latest educational articles.

 In our ongoing effort to diversify the genetics of our fold, we moved along two of the best bulls ever in 2023.
 Its hard saying goodbye to such gentle and caring dads.

 But it was time to bring in some new genetics to complement all of their baby girls that we couldn’t bear to sell in recent years.

 Magic & Fergus we miss you every day!